thomaseizinger/create-release/README.md

 ## Features

-- By default, the commit `GITHUB_SHA` is pointing to will be tagged.
+- By default, release is going to reference the commit `GITHUB_SHA` is pointing to.
 - If `GITUHB_REF` [exists](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables#default-environment-variables) and is a tag (i.e. `refs/tags/x.y.z`), `tag_name` will be set to this tag.
 - The action exposes all fields that are available on the GitHub API call.
 - The action inputs are named after the API fields to avoid confusion.